marc2912/split-flap-r-pi/README.md

 To install and run the project, use the following commands:

 1. Install Raspberry Pi OS Lite via Raspberry Pi Imager
-2. Create a user account and enable SSH
+2. Create a user account and enable SSH, use public key authentication.
 3. Connect Raspberry Pi to Ethernet and power on.
 4. SSH into the Pi
    **ssh pi@<RPI_IP_ADDRESS>**